MarrickSomal/would-you-rather/README.md

 # Would You Rather

-Would You Rather is a polling game that presents the user with a series of questions, each question consisting of 2 options - only one option can be selected.
+Would You Rather is a fully responsive and mobile-ready polling game that presents the user with a series of questions.

+Any user can answer a question, with a subsequent results page highlighting their selected option and showing the number of overall votes for each option.

-Any user can answer the questions, with a leaderboard displaying the rank of users based on their contribution to the game.
+Users can also create their own questions, with a leaderboard displaying the rank of users based on their contribution to the game.

+Game data is persisted in the browser's localstorage, allowing the user to return to their game with all their saved data at a later time.
+There is also an option to reset the game to its preset data.

-The game is built using React, Redux, React Router, & Redux Thunk.
+The game is built with React, React Router, Redux and Redux Thunk.

 ## Installation